Emusko/QmeterApp/README.md

 Filtering and attaching to the recyclerView (In the MonthlyExpenseActivity) has not been good as I thought I would make some difference to make it better for each filter command.
-Sensitive data (base Url) stored on the build.gradle(:app) file, but I would search and find the new best experiences for doing it
+Sensitive data (base Url) stored on the build.gradle(:app) file, but I would search and find the new best experiences for doing it.
+In additionally, I would make many branches for the setting up, creating new features and other things like that for seperating the development phases.
+It is good for if there was a mistake between feature changes it will be easily detected.
+And branches all will be together at 'develop' branch before go to production.

 2. The Most useful feature is of course Dagger2 :) it is my friend in almost every class Injecting the provided classes and avoiding dependency gave me a good boost.